-What is a CDE?
+What is a certified diabetes educator (CDE)?

 Ongoing credentialing status is re-applied for every year.